black-codher-bootcamp-2022-daly/unit-01-github-fundamentals-homework-Ikraan/ProfileReadMe.md

 <hr>

 ## **What I am still confused about:**
-Overall I understand how Github works, how it is used but I am still finding it quite difficult when it comes to connecting to my remote server or when connecting to my github repositories and pushing content. <br> In addition to pushing there are occasions when it works but other times it shows errors; saying there is an existing repository etc.
+Overall, I understand how Github works, how it is used but I am still finding it quite difficult when it comes to connecting to my remote server or when connecting to my github repositories and pushing content. <br> In addition to pushing there are occasions when it works but other times it shows errors; saying there is an existing repository etc.
 <br>
 However I will continue researching and having a try at it multiple times to familiarise with all of it.